stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 {{< figure src="wrroc-figure2.drawio.svg" link="wrroc-figure2.drawio.svg" id="fig:workflow_crate_er"
   width="75%" title="UML class diagram for Workflow Run Crate" caption="The main differences with Process Run Crate are the representation of formal parameters and the fact that the workflow is expected to be an entity with types [`s:MediaObject`](http://schema.org/MediaObject) (*File* in RO-Crate JSON-LD), [`s:SoftwareSourceCode`](http://schema.org/SoftwareSourceCode) and [`bioschemas:ComputationalWorkflow`](https://bioschemas.org/ComputationalWorkflow).
-Effectively, the workflow belongs to all three types, and its properties are the union of the properties of the individual types.
-In this profile, the execution history (retrospective provenance) is augmented by a (prospective) workflow definition, giving a high-level overview of the workflow and its input and output parameter definitions ([`bioschemas:FormalParameter`](https://bioschemas.org/FormalParameter)).
+Effectively, the workflow belongs to all three types, and its properties are the union of the properties of the individual types. <br>In this profile, the execution history (retrospective provenance) is augmented by a (prospective) workflow definition, giving a high-level overview of the workflow and its input and output parameter definitions ([`bioschemas:FormalParameter`](https://bioschemas.org/FormalParameter)).
 The inner structure of the workflow is not represented in this profile.
 In the provenance part, individual files ([`s:MediaObject`](http://schema.org/MediaObject)) or arguments ([`s:PropertyValue`](http://schema.org/PropertyValue)) are then connected to the parameters they realise.
-Most workflow systems can consume and produce multiple files, and this mechanism helps to declare each file's role in the workflow execution.
-The filled diamond <samp>⬧</samp> indicates composition, empty diamond <samp>◇</samp> aggregation, and other arrows relations.
+Most workflow systems can consume and produce multiple files, and this mechanism helps to declare each file's role in the workflow execution. <br>The filled diamond <samp>⬧</samp> indicates composition, empty diamond <samp>◇</samp> aggregation, and other arrows relations.
 The term prefixes are defined in [Table 1](#prefixes)." >}}

 ### Provenance Run Crate {#provenance-run-crate}